Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysiological modeling

 where $\mathrm{E}[S]$ and $\mathrm{Var}[S]$ can be estimated from the simulation.

 Now, we have to approximate the relation between \eqref{eq: avg_h} and \eqref{eq: var_h}.
 More specifically, we want to formulate \eqref{eq: var_h} in term of \eqref{eq: avg_h}.

-The last approximation holds when neurons operate at the low firing probability region, where we make $\mu_F=0.1$ in our simulation.
+The last approximation holds when neurons operate at the low spiking region, where we make $\mu_F=0.1$ in our simulation.
 The \cref{eq: derived noise model} also indicates a dispersed Poisson model.
-In \cref{eq: derived noise model}, we use a parabolic function to model the variance of the firing probability.
+In \cref{eq: derived noise model}, we use a parabolic function to model the variance of spike count.
 As shown in \cref{fig:fitting_parabola_results}, the fitted parabolas align closely with the simulation results, demonstrating the accuracy of the approximation.

 \FloatBarrier